Here are a few of St. Vincent de Paul’s new projects.

 Key Staff Contacts

-St. Vincent de Paul’s staff of more than 700 does the daily work of making local communities better places to live.
+St. Vincent de Paul’s staff of about 650 does the daily work of making local communities better places to live.
 Below is a list of our senior leadership with direct contact information.
 To contact any other employee, please call 541-687-5820 and ask for the person by name.

 Chief Financial Officer